Chobrenga/N64-SpyDVI/README.md

 * For V2.0 Select 0.15mm via option, 4-Wire Kelvin Test is mandatory.
 (Not recommended, use newer revision)
 * For V2.1 Select 0.25mm via option, 4-Wire Kelvin Test is still mandatory.
 * For V2.2 and beyond vias are 0.3mm minimum, so no special requirements regarding testing.
 This was done to reduce manufacturing costs.
+* For V2.3 things were only slightly moved around.
+Was not worth going to the trouble to update the GitHub.
+* For V2.4 the N64 Pin Header was removed along witht he stuffing resistors.
+Header was causing signal reflection issues.

 This is not and will not be compatible with the Hispeedido flex cable, even though they have the same number of pins.